Description and Brand Names

 Heart disease or

-Infection at or near the place of application or
+Infection at the place of application or

 Use this medicine exactly as directed by your doctor.
 Do not use it for any other reason without first checking with your doctor.
 This medicine may be more likely than other topical anesthetics to cause unwanted effects if it is used too much, because more of it is absorbed into the body through the skin.